MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 You can copy entries from one depreciation book to another by using the **Copy Depreciation Book** batch job.
 The batch job creates journal lines in the journal batch that you have specified on the **FA Journal Setup** page for the depreciation book that you want to copy to.
 For more information, see the following procedure.

-## <a name="to-copy-fixed-asset-ledger-entries-between-depreciation-books"></a>To copy fixed asset ledger entries between depreciation books
+## To copy fixed asset ledger entries between depreciation books

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Books**, and then choose the related link.
 2. Open the relevant depreciation book card, and then choose the **Copy Depreciation Book** action.